ComuneTrento/IFE/README.md

 ### Global variables

-SIMPATICO tools rely on a set of globally available variables that defines properties specific to the current e-service Web page.
+The tools rely on a set of globally available variables that defines properties specific to the current e-service Web page.
 These properties include:

 * **simpaticoEservice** (required): It contains the unique id of the enhanced e-service.